CHEM E 485 Process Design I

 Time basis for compound interest

-- Actual rate $r$ - interest rate per compounding period
+- Actual rate - interest rate per compounding period

 Description Equation Actual rate